-6.11 In 2021, the Government launched an updated "Functional Standard" for counter fraud, summarised version of the assessment against an associated summary checklist is included in Annex 3.
+- 6.11 In 2021, the Government launched an updated "Functional Standard" for counter fraud, detailing the main components government organisations should have in place to deal with fraud effectively.
+The Functional Standard for counter fraud was developed by a senior group of fraud experts in government.
+The standard applies to all government departments and their arms-length bodies. - 6.12 The Council's position has been reviewed against the Functional Standard (GovS 013: Counter Fraud).
+An assessment has been made against the full Standard and a summarised version of the assessment against an associated summary checklist is included in Annex 3.
 The self-assessment provided general assurance that the Council has strong foundations in place to deal with fraud effectively.